qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 * The legend will be updated automatically if |checkbox| :guilabel:`Auto-update` is checked.
 When :guilabel:`Auto-update` is unchecked this will give you more control over the legend items.
-The icons below the legend items list will be activated.
+All the icons below the legend items list will be activated.
 * The legend items window lists all legend items and allows you to change item order, group layers, remove and restore items in the list, edit layer names and add a filter.